Getting Healthy Together

 The dangerous work, heavy uniforms, and high-risk environment, accompanied by concerns of high blood pressure, heart health, and disturbed sleep patterns, are significant health stressors.

-The Healthiest Fire Department Challenge launched on January 1 and ends on September 1, 2024.
+The Healthiest Fire Department Challenge launches on January 1 and ends on September 1, 2025.

 Participating fire departments will engage in activities to enhance their physical and mental health, such as walking a local trail, holding a “drink water” campaign, hosting a Mental Health First Aid training, or incorporating healthy meals at drill nights.